ghtjiann4321/swapi-react/README.md

 ### IMPORTANT

 <span style="color:red">I encounterd a CORS related issue using the SWAPI endpoint.
 If the SWAPI endpoint is encountering any CORS issue, try installing the Chrome extension called "Allow-Control-Allow-Origin: \*".
-I am not really sure since today, I tried turning the extension off and it calls the api successfully.</span>
+I am not really sure but recently, I tried turning the extension off and it calls the api successfully.</span>

 [Click here to download the extension](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en)